-At an ATM
+Check deposits at an ATM

 Depending on your bank or credit union, and the type of ATM, you may be able to deposit your check at an ATM.
 Just like when you visit a branch, you’ll need to start at an ATM by endorsing the back of the check.